barbarer/py4e-int/_sources/01-intro/01-terminology.rst

 and then the compiler puts the resulting machine language into a file for later execution.

+.. fillintheblank:: intro-terminology-fitb-translate
+  :practice: T

+  A(n) ________ translates a program into machine language from a file and saves it for later execution.

+  - :[Cc]ompiler: Correct!
+A compiler translates a program into machine language from a file.
+    :[Ii]nterpreter: An interpreter reads and processes code immediately.
+    :.*: Try again!

 If you have a Windows system, often these executable machine language programs have a suffix of ".exe" or ".dll" which stand for "executable" and "dynamic link library" respectively.
 In Linux and Macintosh, there